Showing posts with label roses. Show all posts

 They returned from surgery quickly.

-They did not perform the surgery to re-attach the retina.
+They did not perform the surgery to reattach the retina.
 Dr. Hubbard explained that in her case, the optic nerve is enlarged in her right eye.
 There was not a tear or hole in the retina.
 He said this was good & bad news.
-He said that with this type of anomaly, sometimes the retina will flatten itself back out and re-attach.
+He said that with this type of anomaly, sometimes the retina will flatten itself back out and reattach.
 Then again, it might not.
-He said it would not be worth it to place a hole or tear in the retina to re-attach it because this could cause more problems for a child her age.
+He said it would not be worth making a hole or tearing the retina to reattach it, as this could cause more problems for a child of her age.
 Therefore, he did not repair the detached retina.
 He told us that she probably has minimal vision in that eye.
 She may only see light & shadows.
 He was not concerned with the gray discoloration in her right cornea (the white part of her eye around the iris).

 Dr. Hubbard did a very detailed exam under anesthesia.
 Meadow had an allergic reaction to one of the eye drops that they used to dilate her eyes.
 The nurse said it happened immediately following the drops.
 It gave her a rash.
 They had to give her Benadryl through an IV.

 He said her left eye looked good, other than the optic nerve hypoplasia.
-Meadow will need to return for a follow-up in three months and to keep a watch on the right eye.
-We can only hope for the best that the retina will flatten out and re-attach on its own.
+Meadow will need to return for a follow-up in three months and to monitor the right eye.
+We can only hope that the retina will flatten out and reattach on its own.
 The longer it is detached, the poorer the prognosis.

 Meadow was dismissed from the hospital after drinking some water.
 We walked around the hospital park and took pictures.